 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 873553.

-For more information read the latest interview by Sabrina Badir.
+For more information read the latest interview by Dr. Sabrina Badir.

 Pregnolia has been named the recipient of a SME Instrument Phase 1 grant.
 This EU Horizon 2020 business innovation grant provides support for close-to-market feasibility assessment activities.
 Pregnolia will use the funding for further studying the industrialisation and production scalability of the Pregnolia System.